Juraj Kucka

-Juraj Kucka (/sk/; born 26 February 1987), also known by his nickname Kuco (/sk/), is a Slovak footballer who plays as a midfielder for Slovak club Baník Prievidza.
+Juraj Kucka (/sk/; born 26 February 1987), also known by his nickname Kuco (/sk/), is retired Slovak footballer who last played as a midfielder for Slovak club Baník Prievidza.

 Club career

 Early career

 Kucka made his Corgoň Liga debut for Ružomberok on 11 March 2007.
 He played six games in his first season.
 Overall, Kucka played 49 games and scored eight goals for Ružomberok.

 Czech manager Michal Bílek, who managed Ružomberok in 2008, recommended Kucka to sign for AC Sparta Prague.
 The footballer eventually signed a three-year contract for said club in January 2009.
 Kucka later scored a goal on his league debut against FC Vysočina Jihlava.

 Genoa

-On 6 January 2011, Kucka signed a four-and-a-half-year contract for €3.55 million transfer fee with Genoa, later extended one more year to 30 June 2016.
-He made his debut in the Coppa Italia match against Inter Milan on 12 January 2011 before being voted man of the match by Genoa fans after a 1–1 draw against AC Milan on 6 February 2011.
-Kucka proved immediately to fit fine in the squad, showing a remarkable physical strength and good technical skills, resulting the second best player of Genoa.
+In January 2011, Kucka joined Italian side Genoa for a fee of around €3.6 million, signing a contract for 4.5 years.
+He made his debut in the 3–2 Coppa Italia loss against Inter Milan on 12 January 2011, playing the whole match.
+La Gazzetta dello Sport wrote of him, after five appearances, that he was the club's second-best player behind Kakha Kaladze.
 He scored his first goal for Genoa in a 2–1 away victory against Lazio on 18 September 2011.